tudocomp/tudocomp/src/compare_tool/README.md

   previous command that should not be shown.
   This is mainly used for unrelated "glue" arguments, like directing input/output files correctly, or enabling/disabling unrelated options.
-- `FILE_ENDING` defines what file ending to give to the output of this command.
-Might be automatically choosen in the future.
 - `compare_commands` is a option that selects whether to compare commands or to compare input files.
   If it is set to `true`, the tool will iterate